Delegasi-Tech/delreact-agent/CONTRIBUTING.md

 - Open a Pull Request (PR) with a detailed description of your changes.
 - Reference related issues in your PR.
 - Ensure all checks pass before requesting review.
-- Ensure to have issues first to discuss before opening a PR
+- Ensure you create an issue to discuss changes before opening a PR.

 ---